 The First Mountain Pass — A Height You'll Never Forget

 The moment you cross Zeduo Mountain — the Gongga range spread before you, clouds rolling beneath your feet, air so thin you can hear your own heartbeat.
 There are 13 more passes ahead, but the first — is always the most memorable.
+It's the moment the 318 stops being a plan and becomes a place, the moment you understand why people drive this road at all.

-Want a worry-free yet flexible trip?
+Craving a worry-free yet free-spirited journey?

-Don't want to plan?
-Contact our senior travel consultants now for your personalized route and quote.
+Don't want to plan it yourself?
+Contact our senior trip designer now for a route and quote tailored to you.

-Updated: June 2026 Author: RoamFun Senior Travel Consultant Questions?
-Contact: vip@roamfun.com
+Updated: August 2026 Author: RoamFun Senior Travel Consultant Questions?
+Contact us: vip@roamfun.net